codekeyz/pharaoh/README.md

 ## People

-The original author of Pharoah is [Chima Precious](https://github.com/codekeyz)
+The original author of Pharaoh is [Chima Precious](https://github.com/codekeyz)

 [List of all contributors](https://github.com/codekeyz/pharaoh/graphs/contributors)